GabSabb/Physics-Informed-NODEs/README.md

 This repository constitutes complementary material for the paper "Physics-Informed  Neural Ordinary Differential Equations for Multi-Zone Residential Thermal Modeling".

 ## Requirements
 The experiments were done using Python 3.9.18.
-In addition, the following Python packages are needed to run the Jupyter notebook:
+In addition, the following Python packages are needed to run the Jupyter notebooks:

 - diffrax: 0.4.1
 - equinox: 0.11.0